mapbox/osm-boundaries/README.md

 # MapBox OSM Boundaries

-This program will download, process, and import OSM boundary relations optimized for rendering.
-It is mainly intended for (and tested with) boundaries with low `admin_level` values (countries, territories, states, provinces, etc).
-No polygons are built, allowing different segments of a single boundary to be styled independently.
-Boundary relation way members are imported as linestrings.
-They acquire tagging information from their parent relations.
+This program will process and import boundary relations from a OSM PBF file.
+The process is optimized for rendering - instead of building (multi)polygons, boundary relation way members are imported as unconnected linestrings allowing different segments of a single boundary to be styled independently.
+This also avoids overlapping lines where different boundaries and admin levels meet, and allows renderers like Mapnik to draw dashed lines correctly.

-Currently the process relies on pulling boundary data from an [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API) instance.
+### Data processing

-### Main features:
+The data is manipulated and simplified for easier styling:

 - The lowest `admin_level` value of any of a way's parent relations will be the `admin_level` value of the resulting linestring.
 - Various tag combinations are checked to see if each way is a maritime boundary.
 This information is simplified to a single `maritime` field with a value of either `0` (false) or `1` (true).